facebook/zstd/doc/zstd_compression_format.md

 If this process would produce more weights than the maximum number of decoded weights (255), then the data is considered corrupted.

+If either of the 2 initial states are absent or truncated, then the data is considered corrupted.
+Consequently, it is not possible to encode fewer than 2 weights using this mode.

 #### Conversion from weights to Huffman prefix codes

 All present symbols shall now have a `Weight` value.